 The Gasht-e Ershad, the “Morality Police”

 Wearing your headscarf too daringly in Iran can result in action by the morality police.
-Police forces tasked with implementing strict state interpretations of Islamic morality exist in several states; Iran, Saudi Arabia, Sudan and Malaysia.
+Police forces tasked with enforcing strict state interpretations of Islamic morality exist in several countries: Iran, Saudi Arabia, Sudan, and Malaysia.

 Hard-liners, including influential clerics, have repeatedly spoken out against it.